Skip to content

 Color Reference

 A full article on the ImageMagick color specification is available here, and here is a convenient color picker.
+The external-link icon next to the Color label opens the ImageMagick color reference.

 MacOS Color Picker